-Many other combinations of active circuit components and feedback methods are frequently encountered.
-Furthermore, it is not necessary that oscillators contain LC circuits.
-One particularly straightforward although rarely used type of oscillator is the RC phase-shift oscillator shown in figure 10.3.
-Use is made of the fact that the output of an RC filter differs in phase from the input by an amount that can vary from zero to 90° (see figure 4.9).
+Fig. 10.3 RC phase shift oscillator •utput of an RC filter differs in phase from the input by an amount that can vary from zero to 90° (see figure 4.9).
 Therefore, two RC filters can just produce the required 180° phase shift, but only in the limit of infinite attenuation.
 Therefore, such phase shift oscillators normally use three RC sections, each with a phase shift of 60°.
 Even then, significant attenuation of the feedback signal occurs, requiring that the amplifier have appreciable voltage gain (see problem 10.3).
 The angular frequency of oscillation is on the order of 1/RC, but calculation of the exact frequency is not trivial, because consideration must be given to the fact that the output of each RC circuit is loaded by the input of the next (see problem 10.2).
-In practice, RC phase-shift oscillators are only useful at audio frequencies and below ($f \lesssim 10 \text{ kHz}$), because at higher frequencies, stray capacitance and extraneous phase shifts become too important to neglect.
+In practice, RC phaseshift oscillators are only useful at audio frequencies and below ($f \leq 10$ kHz), because at higher frequencies stray capacitance and extraneous phase shifts become too important to neglect.
+A particularly stable form of oscillator uses a piezoelectric crystal of quartz in place of the LC circuit.
+The symbol for a quartz crystal is shown in figure 10.4(a).